About Collaborative Systems of Care: The Coordinated Services Team Initiative

 Wisconsin Department of Health Services

 The Wisconsin Department of Health Services (DHS) provides funding and support for counties and tribes in Wisconsin to develop and sustain Coordinated Services Team (CST) Initiatives.
-The CST page on the DHS website includes information on core values, CST statewide expansion, and Governor Walker's CST Mental Health Reform Package.
+For more information, please visit the CST page on the DHS website.

 Wisconsin has been developing collaborative systems of care since 1989.
 The original initiatives, Integrated Services Projects (ISP), focused on supporting families with children with Severe Emotional Disabilities (SED) in their homes and communities.
 In 2002, the collaborative process used by ISP was expanded with the development of the Coordinated Services Team Initiative.
 While CST uses the same wraparound process as ISP, the target group is broader.
 Although children with SED continue to be a priority target group, children and families who do not have an SED diagnosis, but do have complex needs and are involved in at least two systems of care are also eligible for involvement.
 In 2010, WI State Statute 46.56 that governed ISP initiatives was updated to reflect CST.